-Dental hygienists play an important role in promoting health by helping patients understand the connection between good oral health and overall healthy bodies.
+Dental hygienists play an important role in promoting health by helping patients understand the connection between good oral health and an overall healthy body.
 Dental hygienists provide patient education and individualized therapeutic services to help patients reach their oral health goals.
 Our Associate of Applied Science in Dental Hygiene degree program is offered only on the Sheridan College campus.

 Why Sheridan College?